macwille/python-chat-app/README.md

 Flask enviroment based Python web application for running a chat room website with backend database using PostgreSQL.

+## Current Features

+* User can register and log in with same account.

+* Rooms show messages of that room.

+* App has working database.

+#### Bugs

+* Sending a message not working.

 ## Website

 Project will be using [Heroku](https://dashboard.heroku.com/home) for running the website.